grey-fish/grey-fish.github.io/Natas/Level8.md

 echo base64_decode(strrev(hex2bin($encodedSecret)));  // oubWYf2kBq
 ```

-The final output `oubWYf2kBq` is the original string that we obtain after deencoding the encoded secret.
+The final output `oubWYf2kBq` is the original string that we obtain after decoding the encoded secret.
 <br/>
 <br/>
 When we give this as input, the password for next level is revealed.